Katherine Shaw Bethea Hospital Ratings & Violations

 Bloodstream Infection Rate

-- MRSA Facility-Acquired Blood Infection Incident Rates – 1 MRSA infection out of 11297 Patient Days
+- MRSA Facility-Acquired Blood Infection Incident Rates – 0 MRSA infections out of 11,440 Patient Days

 - 1 Foreign Body Left inside n the Patient during a Procedure

 - 8 Accidental Lacerations and Punctures Rate – This risk-adjusted rate of 5.09 per 1000 or 8 out of 2670 patients is nearly 4 times the state average of 1.45 incidents per 1000 patients.